 - Bedtime Pass.
 This is a method that research has demonstrated to be really effective with young children (ages 3-10) who are having a hard time staying in bed (calling out, leaving room, endless needs and excuses).
 Here’s how it works; parents give their child a card (or two) that acts as a bedtime pass which the child can use to get out of their room for whatever they would like (drink of water, bathroom, one more hug, one last philosophical question).
 It gives them some freedom to leave their room within a clear boundary.
 When they use their pass, they give it to their parent and then it’s gone for the night and they need to stay in their bed.
-If they come out of their room after they have used their pass, parents gently guide them back to their room with minimal interactions and attention.
+If they come out of their room after they have used their pass, parents gently guide them back to their room with minimal attention.

 - Time-Based Visits and Graduated Extinction.
 This method is based on the idea that kids are engaging in behaviors that are interfering with sleep for the function of gaining their parents attention and if that attention is taken away the sleep-avoidance behaviors will decrease.
 Parent attention is given based on a time-schedule rather than in reaction to the child’s behavior and is gradually decreased.
 If your child is supposed to be in bed sleeping but rather is coming out of their room telling jokes and doing silly dances try not to laugh, it might increase that behavior.
 Instead, practice the art of non-reaction and guide them back to bed (I know it’s so hard not to laugh sometimes).
 It’s sometimes even harder not to react to them when they are crying which makes this method less appealing to many parents.